ruppi86/Spiralbase/README.md

 ### Trademark and Stewardship

-**Mychainos™, Spirida™, and Spiralbase™** are unique constructs developed by Robin Langell and co-created with OpenAI’s language model.
+**Mychainos™, Spirida™, and Spiralbase™** are unique constructs developed by Robin Langell and co-created with OpenAI's language model.
 They may be registered trademarks.
 Regardless of legal status, they must be used with attribution and alignment with their ethical meaning.